 While at the District of Columbia Executive Office of the Mayor, he implemented innovative sustainability pilot projects including tactical urbanism projects in parks and other public spaces.
 As a private consultant, he has developed strategies to obtain project approvals, helped clients build support for their projects, designed and facilitated public meetings, workshops, and events.

-Recent private sector work includes the Georgetown-Rosslyn Gondola Feasibility Study, where he designed the project’s approval path for 22 federal, state, and local agencies; and the DC Climathon at GWU, where he and his team designed, planned, and facilitated a 24-hour eco-entrepreneurship event.
-Other projects include strategic planning initiatives for the Golden Triangle and a Rosslyn transportation survey and tactical urbansim workshop for the Rosslyn Business Improvement District.
+Past private sector work includes the Georgetown-Rosslyn Gondola Feasibility Study, where he designed the project’s approval path for 22 federal, state, and local agencies; and the DC Climathon at GWU, where he and his team designed, planned, and facilitated a 24-hour eco-entrepreneurship event.
+Other projects include strategic planning initiatives for the Golden Triangle and a Rosslyn transportation survey and tactical urbanism workshop for the Rosslyn Business Improvement District.